ait-aecid/aminer-dashboard/README.md

 ## AMiner dashboard

-The AMiner dashboard and its consisting visualizations can be imported via ansible or by importing the **.ndjson** file found in **roles/kibana/dashboards/** directly to Kibana.
+The AMiner dashboard and its consisting visualizations and indices can be imported via ansible or by importing the **.ndjson** file found in **roles/kibana/dashboards/** directly to Kibana.
 The import functionality is located at **Management > Saved Objects**.

 The AMiner dashboard can then be accessed in the *Dashboard* section of Kibana.
+Its visualizations can be edited separately in the *Visualize* section.